-Yes.
-As regards legacy devices covered by MDD/AIMDD certificates, the device only benefits from the transitional period as long as the MDD/AIMDD certificates have not been withdrawn by the notified body3.
+Yes, provided the MDD/AIMDD certificates have not been withdrawn by the notified body3.
 A notified body may withdraw a certificate if the relevant legal requirements are no longer met by the manufacturer or where a certificate should not have been issued, taking account of the principle of proportionality.
 The MDR certification of the device as such is not a reason for the notified body to withdraw a MDD/AIMDD certificate.